Macrometacorp/docs/docs/collections/documents/document-store-example.md

 Example for real-time updates from a collection in fabric:
 :::note
-The 'Stream' parameter should be enabled within the collection to get realtime updates
+Enable the 'Stream' parameter within the collection to get real-time updates.
 :::
 <Tabs groupId="operating-systems">
 <TabItem value="py" label="Python">